About Alpe d'Huez, France

 1860 m resort altitude

-"Alpe d'Huez is well known for it's great variety of sunny slopes suitable for all ages.
+"Alpe d'Huez is well known for its great variety of sunny slopes suitable for all abilities.
 When I say sunny, I mean sunny, there is a reason it is called "the Island in the Sun".
-While not the most attractive of resorts, you can find some lovely traditional villages nearby which are all connected to the same ski area" - Rob Keddy
+The resort is gradually being improved and if you are looking for ski in / ski out and altitude, this is a winner." - Rob Keddy

 Alpe d'Huez is a resort that ends up surprising a lot of its first time visitors.
 At first glance, you would not be the first to think it as it simply another purpose built French resort with a few too many unattractive buildings.
 However, once you spend a bit of time here, you realise Alpe d'Huez has so much more to offer.
 The skiing in particular combines sun-bathed, snow sure and extensive slopes, all serviced by a fast and modern lift system.